mad-lab-fau/mad-gui/docs/customization.rst

 .. note::

-   This code snippet is to be inserted into your `CustomAlgorithm` as explained in :ref:`implement algorithm`.
+   This code snippet is to be inserted into your `CustomAlgorithm` as explained in 3.

-This assumes, there are already labels in the GUI.
+This assumes, there are already labels in the GUI, as shown in `this GIF <_static/gifs/algorithm_feature.gif>`_.
 The existing labels may have been plotted by an algorithm, or may have been added manually in the GUI by using the `Add label` mode, both examples are shown in our `exemplary video about annotations <https://youtu.be/VWQKYRRRGVA">`_.

-Using the custom algorithm, you can create information about each existing label/annotation in the plot.
+Using this custom algorithm, you can create information about each existing label/annotation in the plot.
-The GUI will take care for showing the results as soon as the user hovers of the label/annotation with the mouse, as you can see in `this GIF <_static/gifs/algorithm_label.gif>`_.
+The GUI will take care for showing the results as soon as the user hovers of the label/annotation with the mouse, as you can see in the GIF we linked above.

 You just need to put a string into each label's `description`, as shown in the code snippet below: